polyphony-chat/.github/CODE_OF_CONDUCT.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting.
 Goofing around is fine, but don't push your luck.

-### Our stance on using AI to generate images, video or music
+### Our stance on using AI to generate images, video, music and code

-We disapprove of the usage of AI image and video generation as well as the practice of "vibe coding" within our community.
+We disapprove of the usage of AI image and video generation within our community.
 This practice undermines artistic professions by devaluing human creativity, skill, and craftsmanship, which is already leading to job displacement within creative fields.

 The training data used for these models is often obtained without the consent of artists, denying them their right of control over their work and any sort of financial compensation.
 This is